kmels/kmels.net/about.markdown

 <div class="inline-image">![Me, late 2010](/images/me.png "Me, late 2010") </div>

-My name is Carlos, I'm interested in Computational Linguistics and Programming Languages.
+Hi!
+My name is Carlos, 22 years old.
+I studied 3+ years of Computer Science in Guatemala and I'm now in the process of enrolling again at the University in Germany.

-I hope you find the information on this site useful.
+I am most passionate about Functional Programming and Computational Linguistics, I support free and open source software and I am also nonsectarian.

 <!---
 Here's my [Resume (en)](/files/CV_en.pdf)